-Hair analysis for the detection of drug use in workplace testing continues to grow in popularity as a result of its wider window of detection and ability to detect repeat drug users.
-One aspect that has lacked agreement in the field, however, is how best to ensure that a positive result is due to ingestion rather than environmental exposure.
+Hair analysis for the detection of drug use in workplace testing continues to grow in popularity due to its wider window of detection and ability to detect repeat drug users.
+However, one aspect that has lacked agreement in the field is how best to ensure that a positive result is due to ingestion rather than environmental exposure.

-Hair analysis technology capitalizes on the way the body metabolizes ingested drugs as they flow through the blood stream and deposit in the cortex of the hair.
-There are two important regions in the basic structure of hair that are involved in hair analysis: the cuticle and the cortex.
-The cortex is the region inside the hair shaft that is fed by blood while the hair is forming in the follicle.
+Hair analysis technology capitalizes on how the body metabolizes ingested drugs as they flow through the bloodstream and deposit in the cortex of the hair.
+Two important regions in the basic structure of hair are hair analysis: the cuticle and the cortex.
+The cortex is the region inside the hair shaft fed by blood while the hair is forming in the follicle.
 The cuticle is the region on the outside of the hair shaft that is affected by the environment.
 The hair acts like a tape recorder—“recording” the deposits inside the hair in proportion to use over time as drugs are deposited.

 Wash Procedure Can Answer the Challenge of Contamination

-Washing the hair samples prior to analysis is a standard laboratory procedure that has been actively studied since the early years of hair analysis research, when the need for a wash that addressed the challenges presented by contamination was realized.
-Fairness and accuracy can be achieved by implementing an effective wash procedure that addresses the challenges of ensuring that the hair test is only analyzing what is inside the hair and was a result of drug use.
+Before analysis, washing the hair samples is a standard laboratory procedure that has been actively studied since the early years of hair analysis research when the need for a wash that addressed the challenges presented by contamination was realized.
+Fairness and accuracy can be achieved by implementing an effective wash procedure that addresses the challenges of ensuring that the hair test is only analyzing what is inside the hair and resulting from drug use.

-Accurately identifying ingestion of drugs is dependent on factoring out drugs present from other sources, including environmental contamination and sweat.
-Environmental contamination can be caused by a variety of factors including: during use of the drug, secondhand smoke or being in the vicinity of drug users, or from residues left in an environment by various means.
+Accurately identifying drugs’ ingestion depends on factoring out drugs present from other sources, including environmental contamination and sweat.
+Environmental contamination can be caused by various factors, including: during the use of the drug, secondhand smoke or being in the vicinity of drug users, or from residues left in an environment by various means.
 With sweat, ingested drugs can be excreted in perspiration and subsequently deposited on the hair externally.
-To achieve accurate results, the hair testing laboratory must include in their process the ability to remove and account for any deposits on the external portion of the hair, evaluate if the procedure was effective, and then compare that against the cutoff levels.
+To achieve accurate results, the hair testing laboratory must include in their process the ability to remove and account for any deposits on the external portion of the hair, evaluate if the wash procedure hair test was effective, and then compare that against the cutoff levels.

 Normal hair may exhibit the presence of drugs in two different areas:

-- On the Inside of the Hair: Drugs present inside the cortex of the hair deposited in the follicle during ingestion that grows out into the shaft of the hair above the scalp.
+- On the Inside of the Hair: Drugs present inside the cortex of the hair deposited in the follicle during ingestion that grows out into the hair’s shaft above the scalp.

-While most hair testing laboratories may wash the hair samples as a standard practice, there are many different types of wash processes that exist offering a wide range of effectiveness in dealing with the issue of contamination.
+While most hair testing laboratories may wash the hair samples as a standard practice, there are many different types of wash processes that exist, offering a wide range of effectiveness in dealing with contamination.

 FBI Validates Effectiveness of Extended Wash Procedure

 In a recent landmark study conducted by the Federal Bureau of Investigation[i] (FBI) and later published in the Journal of Analytical Toxicology, a wash process was validated when the study concluded that the extended wash and calculation described in conjunction with the measurement of metabolites would exclude false-positive results from environmental contact.
 The FBI was looking to establish new reporting criteria and interpretation guidelines for forensic casework.
-The findings of the FBI study were extremely important as they validated that this wash procedure effectively removed contaminants from samples from people who could be legitimately exposed to drugs in a workplace setting.
+The FBI study’s findings were essential as they validated that this washing procedure in hair testing effectively removed contaminants from samples from people who could be legitimately exposed to drugs in a workplace setting.

 Background and Key Points of the FBI Study:

-- FBI conducted its study using the published method to find out whether cocaine users could be reliably distinguished from those who are exposed to cocaine in their daily work – that is, real life exposure conditions.
+- FBI conducted its study using the published method to determine whether cocaine users could be reliably distinguished from those exposed to cocaine in their daily work – that is, real-life exposure conditions.